-The most important center of Jewish Muʻtazilism during those centuries was Baghdad, which was soon replaced by Jerusalem and, following the Crusaders' capture of Jerusalem in 1099, Old Cairo (Fusṭāṭ).
-The emergence and historical development of the "Jewish Mu'tazila" is not only an interesting phenomenon in itself-its literary testimonies also fill a glaring gap in the primary sources for the Muslim Mu'tazila that are available to modern scholarship.
-During the vizierate of Ibn 'Abbad, Rayy was the unrivalled center of Mu'tazilism.
-It was here that 'Abd al-Jabbār al-Hamadānī (ca. 937-1024) was appointed chief judge in 977, a position he held until the death of his patron Ibn 'Abbad in 995.
+The most important center of Jewish Mu'tazilism during those centuries was Baghdad, which was soon replaced by Jerusalem and, following the Crusaders' capture of Jerusalem in 1099, Old Cairo (Fusṭāṭ).

+The emergence and historical development of the "Jewish Mu'tazila" is not only an interesting phenomenon in itself-its literary testimonies also fill a glaring gap in the primary sources for the Muslim Mu^ctazila that are available to modern scholarship.
+During the vizierate of Ibn 'Abbad, Rayy was the unrivaled center of Mu'tazilism.
+It was here that 'Abd al-Jabbār al-Hamadhānī (ca. 937-1024) was appointed chief judge in 977, a position he held until the death of his patron Ibn 'Abbād in 995.
 In his function as head of the Mu'tazilite school of the Bahshamiyya, 'Abd al-Jabbār assembled a large circle of students around him.
-Ibn 'Abbad in turn initiated the foundation of a library that is said to have held between 100,000 and 200,000 volumes, making it one of the largest collections of books in the Islamic world at the time.
-When in 1029 Maḥmūd Ġaznawī entered Rayy, the library was partially destroyed, including its Mu'tazilite holdings, and many adherents of the movement were driven out of the city.
-Mu'tazilism only survived within the Zaydī circles of Northern Iran, specifically Rayy and Bayhaq.
-Following the unification of the Zaydī state in Northern Iran with their coreligionists in Yemen during the thirteenth century, a massive transfer of Zaydī and non-Zaydī religious literature from Iran to Yemen occurred that also included a large amount of Mu'tazilite literature.
-However, the Zaydīs only preserved a specific layer of Mu'tazilite writings, most of which consists of the works of Zaydī and non-Zaydī students of 'Abd al-Jabbār.
-They did not preserve any of the writings of 'Abd al-Jabbār's predecessors, and even of 'Abd al-Jabbār himself, they only had his comprehensive al-Mughnī fī abwāb al-'adl wa-l-tawḥīd, The Sufficient [Book] on the Matters of Unity and Justice, at their disposal.
-Other works of his were either not transmitted or preserved as paraphrastic renderings (for example his al-Kitāb al-Muḥīṭ, which only came down to the Zaydīs of Yemen as the al-Majmū' fī l-muḥīṭ of Ibn Mattawayh).
+Ibn 'Abbād in turn initiated the foundation of a library that is said to have held between 100,000 and 200,000 volumes, making it one of the largest collections of books in the Islamic world at the time.
+When in 1029 Maḥmūd Ghaznawī entered Rayy, the library was partially destroyed, including its Mu^ctazilite holdings, and many adherents of the movement were driven out of the city.
+Mu^ctazilism only survived within the Zaydī circles of northern Iran, specifically Rayy and Bayhaq.
+Following the unification of the Zaydī state in northern Iran with its coreligionists in Yemen during the thirteenth century, a massive transfer of Zaydī and non-Zaydī religious literature from Iran to Yemen occurred that also included a large amount of Mu^ctazilite literature.
+However, the Zaydīs preserved only a specific layer of Mu'tazilite writings, most of which consists of the works of Zaydī and non-Zaydī students of 'Abd al-Jabbār.
+They did not preserve any of the writings of 'Abd al-Jabbar's predecessors, and even of the works of 'Abd al-Jabbar himself, they had only his comprehensive al-Mughni fi abwāb al-tawḥīd wa-l-'adl, "The Sufficient [Book] on the Matters of Unity and Justice," at their disposal.
+Other works of his were either not transmitted or preserved as paraphrastic renderings (for example his al-Kitāb al-Muḥīt, which came down to the Zaydīs of Yemen only as the al-Majmū fī l-muḥīţ of Ibn Mattawayh).

-By contrast, the Jewish Mu'tazilites preserved an earlier layer of Baṣran Mu'tazilite literature, namely numerous writings of 'Abd al-Jabbār, many of which are otherwise only known by title, including commentaries by 'Abd al-Jabbār on a work by Abū Hāshim al-Jubbā'ī on natural philosophy and on a theological text by Ibn 'Abbād.
+By contrast, the Jewish Mu'tazilites preserved an earlier layer of Baṣran Mu'tazilite literature, namely, numerous writings of 'Abd al-Jabbār, many of which are otherwise only known by title, including commentaries by 'Abd al-Jabbār on a work by Abū Hāshim al-Jubbā'ī on natural philosophy and on a theological text by Ibn 'Abbād.
 In addition to this, extensive fragments of what seems to have been a voluminous theological summa by Ibn 'Abbād have been preserved, as well as a work on natural philosophy by 'Abd Allāh b.
-Sa'īd al-Labbād, another prominent student of 'Abd al-Jabbār whose works soon fell into oblivion among the Zaydī Mu'tazilites.
+Sa'īd al-Labbād, another prominent student of 'Abd al-Jabbār, whose works soon fell into oblivion among the Zaydī Mu'tazilites.